 My biggest struggle today is being satisfied with enough.
 I need to find a way to better appreciate the life I currently live.
 But I do know one thing.
 I would absolutely trade all my wealth to have my family.

 Readers, did you overly focus on your career and money to the detriment of your love life and the love you have for others?
-Do you know someone who is rich, but alone?
+Do you know someone sacrificing love for money?
 How do you go about balancing love and money?
 How have you been able to find ways to love yourself and your life more?

 To subscribe to my private newsletter, click here.